Successful Career Planning: Your Path to Professional Success

-Nita, a HSC [science] student who has gone through the whirlwind of coaching class, practicals, college lectures, preparation of the entrance exam is also having a lot of sleepless nights.
+Nita, an HSC [science] student who has gone through the whirlwind of coaching classes, practicals, college lectures, and preparation for the entrance exam is also having a lot of sleepless nights.
 Her thoughts are –will I get through the IIT-JEE?
-Will AIEEE scores give better chances in an engineering college?
+Will AIEEE scores give you better chances in an engineering college?

 Mr. & Mrs. Sharma have their set of disturbing thoughts.
 Though they haven’t set any particular course for their son & have always been supportive parents.
-However they too are not sure how should they go about helping their son in his decision of career choice.
+However, they too are not sure how should they go about helping their son with his decision of career choice.

-Are you the Rahul or a Amit or a Nita I am talking about?
+Are you the Rahul or an Amit or a Nita I am talking about?
 Or, have you come across the Sharma’s or someone like them?

 Do you think this is truly a logical way of choosing a career?